 For example, you want all form authors to have certain text boxes, navigation buttons, and a submit button in an enrollment form.
 You can create a template with the components that authors can use to create a form that is consistent with other enrollment forms.
 When authors use the template to create an adaptive form, the new form inherits the structure and components you have specified in the template.
 Template Editor lets you:

-Once you tap to open a folder, you will find a Create button that allows creating a new template for adaptive forms.
+Once you tap to open a folder, you see a Create button that lets you create a template for adaptive forms.

 After you have created a folder, open the folder and perform the following steps to create a template:

 In the Template console, tap Create inside the folder you have created.